Dipstick DNA Extraction Kitbeta

 Go from sample to PCR in 30 seconds.

-Extract and clean genomic DNA with a simple 3 step protocol.
-The Dipstick DNA Extraction Kit is an equipment free protocol that goes from sample to DNA amplification in 30 seconds.
+Extract and clean genomic DNA from tissue and solid samples with a simple 3 step protocol.
+The Dipstick DNA Extraction Kit is an equipment-free protocol that goes from sample to DNA amplification in 30 seconds.
 Containing 100 dipsticks, and solutions of Extraction Buffer (50 mL) and Wash Buffer (100 mL), the kit includes enough reagents for up to 100 rxn.

 -